What does Putin want in Ukraine? The conflict explained - KESQ

 By Eliza Mackintosh, CNN

-After months of military buildup and brinkmanship on Ukraine’s border, Russia is ratcheting up pressure on its ex-Soviet neighbor, threatening to destabilize Europe and draw in the United States.
+After months of military buildup and brinkmanship on its border with Ukraine, Russia invaded its ex-Soviet neighbor with a multi-pronged attack, threatening to destabilize Europe and draw in the United States.

+A whirlwind of diplomatic efforts to stave off a Russian invasion in recent weeks failed to defuse tensions that had mounted over months.

-Russia has been tightening its military grip around Ukraine since last year, amassing tens of thousands of troops, equipment and artillery on the country’s doorstep.
-The aggression has sparked warnings from US intelligence officials that a Russian invasion could be imminent.
+Russia had been tightening its military grip around Ukraine since last year, amassing tens of thousands of soldiers, as well as equipment and artillery, on the country’s doorstep.

-In recent weeks, whirlwind diplomatic efforts to defuse tensions failed to reach a conclusion.

-Moscow has repeatedly denied it is planning an assault, insisting instead that NATO support for Ukraine constitutes a growing threat on Russia’s western flank.
-An escalation in shelling in eastern Ukraine and a vehicle blast in separatist-held Donbas has heightened fears that Moscow could be stoking the violence to justify an invasion.

-The escalation in the years-long conflict between Russia and Ukraine has triggered the greatest security crisis on the continent since the Cold War, raising the specter of a dangerous showdown between Western powers and Moscow.
+The escalation in the years-long conflict between Russia and Ukraine has triggered the greatest security crisis in Europe since the Cold War.
+Russia’s attacks on several parts of Ukraine raise the specter of a dangerous showdown between Western powers and Moscow.

 So how did we get here?
 The picture on the ground is shifting rapidly, but here’s a breakdown of what we know.